ClementNerma/NightOS/docs/specs/services/hw.md

 The normalized interrupt format depends on the [device's type (DDT)](#driven-device-type).

 The following list contains all normalized interrupts for all DDTs, but is **far from being complete yet**.
 It will also grow over time as new device types appear on the market and as existing devices evolve to provide new features.

 **TODO**

+### Normalized notifications

+The _normalized notifications_ are a type of notifications sent by a [driver](#drivers) to processes that subscribed to them using [normalized methods](#normalized-methods).
+They are derived from the device's interrupts and events pulled from its memory, after a translation by the driver itself.

+The normalized notification format depends on the [device's type (DDT)](#driven-device-type).

+The following list contains all normalized notifications for all DDTs, but is **far from being complete yet**.
+It will also grow over time as new device types appear on the market and as existing devices evolve to provide new features.

+**TODO**